-Inclusion criteria are:
+Inclusion criteria are as follows:

-- 1. Age 18-99 years, - 2.
-Consent given by the patient or legal representative for blood draw, oropharyngeal or nasopharyngeal swab for a rapid SARS-CoV-2 antigen test and subsequent qPCR, if applicable, - 3.
+- 1. Age 18-99 years. - 2.
+Consent given by the patient or legal representative for blood draw, or opharyngeal or nasopharyngeal swab for a rapid SARS-CoV-2 antigen test and subsequent qPCR, if applicable. - 3.
 Sufficient knowledge of the German language to understand the study content and instructions.

-Exclusion criteria are:
+Exclusion criteria are as follows:

-- 1. Severe acute or chronic illness with known elevated cfDNA levels due to the underlying disease, e.g.:
+- Severe acute or chronic illness with known elevated cfDNA levels due to the underlying disease, for example:

-- a.
-Tumour disease
+- 1. Tumour disease.

-- b.
-Severe renal insufficiency
+- 2. Severe renal insufficiency

-- c.
-Severe/moderate inflammatory diseases
+- 3. Severe/moderate inflammatory diseases

-- d.
-Autoimmune diseases
+- 4. Autoimmune diseases

-- e.
-Rheumatological diseases
+- 5. Rheumatological diseases